Jdogcrane/React-Portfolio/README.md

 ## General Overview:

->Notes: This is an updated version of my old portfolio website

 <p style="font-family:georgia">
 Today I made a deployable website portfolio.
-Its goal was to present a portfolio style website that can be deployed to git hub and have a handful of functions.
+Its goal was to present a react portfolio style website that can be deployed to heroku and have a handful of functions.
 I have implemented those functions into my site and more!
-With an addition of a dark or light theme button choice I feel I have exceeded in expectations for myself.
 <p>